 When you’re in the mood for a crunchy snack but don’t want all the oil in potato chips, try chickpeas, also known as garbanzo beans!
-These crispy air fryer chickpeas with Indian seasoning are crunchy, flavorful, and easy to make.
+My crispy air fryer chickpeas with Indian seasoning are crunchy, flavorful, and easy to make.
 You’ll happily reach for them anytime!

-Crispy chickpeas only take about 20 minutes to cook in your air fryer.
+Crispy chickpeas only take about 20 minutes to cook in your air fryer!
 That’s a pretty quick way to make a crunchy snack that you can pick at all week.

 Whether you go sweet, spicy, or savory, air fryer chickpeas are versatile, flavorful, and the perfect snack for anytime!
+They’re also naturally vegetarian and vegan friendly, as well as gluten-free (just check your seasonings), so they work for a variety of dietary needs without trying.

 - 15-ounce can cooked chickpeas, drained